XR4Human Code of Conduct

 Technical Security and Interoperability

-• Apply procedures for moral dilemma resolution and traceable risk management
+• Engage all relevant stakeholders when developing procedures for moral dilemma resolution and traceable risk management.

 Article 1: User Transparency by Design